nixworks/public/news/2011/08/8/index.md

 ##### Mike Rann
 ### [Mike Rann, the Premier of the Australian state of South Australia, announces that he will be resigning on October 20 to be replaced by Education Minister Jay Weatherill. ](/news/2011/08/8/mike-rann-the-premier-of-the-australian-state-of-south-australia-announces-that-he-will-be-resigning-on-october-20-to-be-replaced-by-educa.md)
-_Context: South Australia, Premier of South Australia, Australia, Mike Rann, Jay Weatherill_
+_Context: Premier of South Australia, Jay Weatherill, Australia, South Australia, Mike Rann_

 ## [Previous Day...](/news/2011/08/7/index.md)